rebeccafinzi/94.093-NLP-IE---Language-Identification/README.md

    - Most of the selected languages use Latin-based scripts, while Russian and Belarusian share the Cyrillic script.
    - This overlap may lead to misclassification between linguistically similar languages.

+4. **Large-Scale Data Handling**
+   - Each preprocessed dataset per language can reach several gigabytes in size.
+   - Training and storing models on such large files may lead to memory limitations and long processing times, especially on standard hardware.
+   - Efficient data streaming, chunking, and storage optimizations (e.g., incremental loading, compressed formats, selective preprocessing) may be required to ensure model development.